 Old Dominion University

-The School of Nursing at Old Dominion University invites qualified candidates to apply for a full-time, non-tenure-track faculty position in the undergraduate nursing program.
-We are building a diverse faculty, and searching for a faculty member who will share and contribute to our mission to transform healthcare by preparing exceptional nurses, extending nursing science and partnering with our global community.
+The School of Nursing at Old Dominion University invites qualified candidates to apply for a full-time, tenured faculty position as Director of Nursing Research.
+We are building a diverse faculty, and searching for a successful, creative and highly motivated individual whose research expertise will contribute to our mission to transform healthcare by preparing exceptional nurses, extending nursing science and partnering with our global community.

 The University is committed to developing a diverse faculty and strongly encourages applications from minority candidates.
 Persons interested should send a letter of application addressing their qualifications for the position, a current curriculum vitae, and names, addresses and telephone numbers of three references from academic and professional sources (electronic submissions are preferred) to: